Frequently asked questions

 What about the heritage of the St Pancras area?

-We have been mindful of our setting and context in developing the designs for Oriel and we believe our proposal will be a positive addition to this varied area, adding a further layer of history.
+We have been mindful of our setting and context in developing the designs for Oriel.
+We believe the new centre will be a positive addition to this varied area, adding a further layer of history.

-How will you preserve the historical legacy of Moorfields if the move goes ahead?
+How will you preserve the historical legacy of Moorfields in the new centre?

-We know that staff and patients have formed a strong attachment to Moorfields over the years and there will be a dedicated exhibition space on the ground floor.
+We know patients and staff have formed a strong bond with Moorfields over the years.
+There will be a dedicated exhibition space on the ground floor to celebrate Moorfields’ long and proud history.
 We intend to use part of this space to help preserve memories of Moorfields and tell the story of the eye hospital’s evolution.
-We will welcome ideas from staff and patients so that we do justice to the legacy of Moorfields and honour it in the most appropriate way.

 Transport and Accessibility